Written byJenny Zeng

 Rebooting is a standard solution for a host of problems.
 When you restart your Mac, its CPU, memory, controller, and peripherals all get reset, and so are the offending glitches that may result in your Xbox external hard drive keeps disconnecting.
 Check the power settings if a reboot doesn't do the trick.

-If you are using a hard disk drive and the Mac external hard drive disconnects on sleep, you must ensure that your Mac isn't configured to put the hard disk to sleep when it turns off the display to save energy.
+If your Mac external hard drive disconnects on sleep, you must ensure that your Mac isn't configured to put the hard disk to sleep when it turns off the display to save energy.
 You can follow the steps below to disable the option.

 How do I stop my external hard drive from going to sleep on Mac: